emoon/minifb/README.md

 - **libgl1-mesa-dev**: OpenGL libraries (required if using OpenGL backend, which is default)
 - **libxrandr-dev** *(optional)*: Enables XRandR-based monitor scale/DPI queries on X11 (`mfb_get_monitor_scale` fallback path and diagnostics)

-If you prefer to use X11 without OpenGL (XImage rendering), you can omit `libgl1-mesa-dev`.
-If you do not need XRandR-assisted scale/DPI detection, you can omit `libxrandr-dev`.
+Omit `libgl1-mesa-dev` if you want X11 without OpenGL (XImage rendering), and `libxrandr-dev` if you do not need XRandR-assisted scale/DPI detection.

 Equivalent packages for other distros: